adriano-di-giovanni/doubly-linked-list-js/README.md

 ## Installation

-You may install this package with this command:
+You may install this package using `bower` or `npm`:

+`bower install doubly-linked-list-js --save`

-`npm install git+ssh://git@github.com:adriano-di-giovanni/node-doubly-linked-list.git`
+`npm install doubly-linked-list-hs --save`

 ## Usage